anuragsatpathy/anuragsatpathy.github.io/_pages/code.md

 ---
 layout: archive
-title: "Projects and Activities"
+title: "Research Projects"
 permalink: /code/
 author_profile: true
 classes: wide
 ---

 This page highlights research projects connected to my faculty research agenda in intelligent Cyber-Physical Systems, mechanism design, optimization, learning-enabled resource coordination, mobility, EV charging, UAV logistics, public safety, and edge/IoT computing.
+Funding and proposal details are summarized separately on the <a href="/funding/">Funding</a> page, while committee work and leadership roles are listed on the <a href="/service/">Service</a> page.

 ## Current and Recent Research Projects